 The land was cultivated one times before the onset of rain and at planting additional cultivation was done to prepare a fine seed bed.
 Two grass species and two legume species was prepared from GoPARC and delivered to the farmers.
 The seed will purify; select the weed, and other dead, irregular in shape for to increased germination percentage.
 For same row and alternate row planting patterns 40cm between row spaces.
 Hand weeding was done once after 30 days in all locations of Alfalfa and Lablab (Legumes) and Elephant and Sudan (grass).
 Both grass and legume species planted individually.

 Grass Legumes which is adequate for animals over the feeding period was collected by growing on the farmer cultivation land, air dried under shade and stored.
-The forages was thoroughly chopped before offering to the animals without undertaking further processing.
+The forages were thoroughly chopped before offering to the animals without undertaking further processing.

 Feed were introduced gradually to experimental animals with increment within ten days period.
 Sheep in the finishing group were provided a supplementary for a period of 90 days while the control groups were maintained only on grazing.
 During the experimental period’s, all the animals were allowed to graze freely for 8 hrs per day and the supplementation given at the evening.
 At the beginning and end of the experiment price were estimated by forming a panel of three local live shoat dealers and the average estimate were used for the economic analysis.